-Regular Formula Tier 1

-A member must have a minimum of eight years of service credit and may retire at:

-- Age 60, with 8 years of service credit. - Any age, when the member's age (years & whole months) plus years of service credit (years & whole months) equal 85 years (1,020 months) (Rule of 85) with eight years of credited service. - Between ages 55-60 with 25-30 years of service credit (reduced 1/2 of 1% for each month under age 60).
+Regular Formula Tier 1 Regular Formula Tier 2 A member must have a minimum of eight years of service credit and may retire at: A member must have a minimum of 10 years of credited service and may retire at: • Age 60, with eight years of service credit.
+Age 67, with 10 years of credited • Any age, when the member's age (years & whole months) plus years of service credit (years & whole months) equal 85 years (1,020 months) (Rule of 85) with eight years of credited service.
+Between ages 62-67 with 10 years of credited service (reduced 1/2 of 1% for each month under age 67). • Between ages 55-60 with 25-30 years of service credit (reduced 1/2 of 1% for each month under age 60).
 The retirement benefit is based on final average compensation and credited service.
 Final average compensation is the 48 highest consecutive months of service within the last 120 months of service.

-Under the Rule of 85, a member is eligible for the first 3% increase on January 1 following the first full year of retirement, even if the member is not age 60.
-If the member retires at age 60 or older, he/she will receive a 3% pension increase every year on January 1, following the first full year of retirement.

-If the member retires before age 60 with a reduced retirement benefit, he/she will receive a 3% pension increase every January 1 after the member turns age 60 and has been retired at least one full year.
-These pension increases are not limited by the 75% maximum.

-Regular Formula Tier 2

-A member must have a minimum of 10 years of credited service and may retire at:

-- Age 67, with 10 years of credited service. - Between ages 62-67 with 10 years of credited service (reduced 1/2 of 1% for each month under age 67).

 The retirement benefit is based on final average compensation and credited service.
-For regular formula employees, final average compensation is the average of the 96 highest consecutive months of service within the last 120 months of service.
+For regular formula employees, final average compensation is the average of the 96 highest consecutive months of sonvice within the last 120 Under the Rule of 85, a member is eligible for the first 3% increase on January 1 following the first full year of retirement, even if the member is not age 60.
+If the member retires at age 60 or older, he/she will receive a 3% pension increase every year on January 1, following the first full year of retirement. months of service within the last 120 months of service.
 The retirement benefit is calculated on a maximum salary of \$106,800.
 This amount increases annually by 3% or one-half of the Consumer Price Index, whichever is less.
+If the member retires before age 60 with a reduced retirement benefit, he/she will receive a 3% pension increase every January 1 after the member turns age 60 and has been retired at least one full year.
+These pension increases are not limited by the 75% maximum.
 If the member retires at age 67 or older, he/she will receive a pension increase of 3% or one-half of the Consumer Price Index for the preceding calendar year, whichever is less, every year on January 1, following the first full year of retirement.
-The calendar year 2019 rate is \$114,952.

-If the member retires before age 67 with a reduced retirement benefit, he/she will receive a pension increase of 3% or one-half of the Consumer Price Index for the preceding calendar year, whichever is less, every January 1 after the member turns age 67 and has been retired at least one full year.
+The calendar year 2020 rate is \$115,929.
+If the member retires before age 67 with a reduced retirement benefit, he/she will receive a pension increase of 3% or one- half of the Consumer Price Index for the preceding calendar year, whichever is less, every January 1 after the member turns age 67 and has been retired at least one full year.
 These pension increases are not limited by the 75% maximum.

 Additionally, the Plan provides an alternative retirement formula for State employees in high-risk jobs, such as State police, fire fighters, and security employees.

 Employees qualifying for benefits under the alternative formula may retire at an earlier age depending on membership in Tier 1 or Tier 2.
 The retirement formula is 2.5% for each year of covered service and 3.0% for each year of non-covered service.
 The maximum retirement annuity payable is 80% of final average compensation as calculated under the alternative formula.